manasbaviskar/manasbaviskar/README.md

 ## 🧑‍💻 About Me

-I am a quantitative analyst and developer with a robust background in financial engineering, data science, and software development.
+I am a quantitative researcher and developer with a background in financial engineering.
 My expertise spans systematic trading strategies, liquidity modeling, machine learning applications in finance, and advanced programming techniques.
 I am passionate about building scalable solutions and leveraging modern technologies to solve complex problems in financial markets.

 ---